Naetw/inctf-framework/docs/setup-and-run-a-contest.md

 ## Setting up the container registry.

+There are two possible choices we've tried out:

+1. Docker distribution + PORTUS on OpenSUSE.
+2. Gitlab CE with container registry support.

+We have tested Distribution + PORTUS more but Gitlab is easier to setup and works almost similarly.
+We believe as long as the callback notifications are configured properly, any Docker container registry can be used.
+We document both methods below.

+### Setting up PORTUS and Docker distribution

 1. During testing, we used OpenSUSE Leap 42.1 to host the Docker distribution and PORTUS.
 See http://port.us.org/documentation.html for installation and configuration instructions.
 It is recommended to setup TLS with a proper